 Next Generation Sequencing and Liquid Biopsies

-Next generation sequencing (NGS) tests can rapidly examine stretches of DNA or RNA.
+Next generation sequencing (NGS) tests can rapidly examine stretches of DNA.
 This technology can detect mutations and other genetic abnormalities in DNA extracted from blood or bone marrow samples.
-Due to the low abundance of Reed-Sternberg cells, performing genetic analysis from tumor samples in Hodgkin lymphoma can be difficult.
+Due to the small number of Reed-Sternberg cells, performing genetic analysis from tumor samples in Hodgkin lymphoma can be difficult.

 This method is currently under investigation in clinical trials, and it could become a complementary method to tissue biopsy in the near future.
 It could be particularly useful in cases where a tumor mass is difficult to biopsy or when there is very little tissue removed through biopsy.